cranhandler/cranhandler.github.io/petpeeves.md

 ---
 A facebook friend made a cool post, asking what figures or figure combos are the pet peeves of choreographers or other dancers.
 I wanted to see how common some of these beloathéd figures were, so I tried some object-level observation with [contradb.com][].
 For reference, today (August 7, 2018), contradb.com has 468 public dances.
 When I'm signed in (so my private dances appear), I have 492 available.

 Side note: Given a choice, I'd usually rather talk about things I love than things that irk me.
-The idea to document this search game arose
+The idea to document this search game arose 1. because contradb has just had some new improvements to its search function, and I haven't fully explored them, and
-+because contradb has just had some new improvements to its search function, and I haven't fully explored them, and +the posters were very clear and specific, giving me lots of search cases I wouldn't have thought of on my own.
+2 the posters were very clear and specific, giving me lots of search cases I wouldn't have thought of on my own.

-Two good things to bubble up from this already:

-+as suggested by Nicholas, experienced dancers can choose to see some of these 'awkward transitions' as 'challenging transitions'---opportunities to think outside the box of how a weight shift or flourish might improve flow for your partner

-+as suggested by Dave, in the future contradb could have a "pet peeve" feature, where a user could specify a transition they don't like.
+Two good things to bubble up from this already: 1 as suggested by Nicholas, experienced dancers can choose to see some of these 'awkward transitions' as 'challenging transitions'---opportunities to think outside the box of how a weight shift or flourish might improve flow for your partner.
+And 2, as suggested by Dave, in the future contradb could have a "pet peeve" feature, where a user could specify a transition they don't like.
 That transition would then never appear in their search results.

 Post texts will be left anonymous unless a poster wants their comment attributed; post text will be taken down upon request; this "blog post" might not remain up ad infinitum.